NINJOE-1/SYSC3303Project/README.md

 Samuel Mauricla - Coded FloorSubsystemTest, reviewed other code and documentation.<br>
 Bhavaan Balasubramaniam - Wrote README.md, reviewed the Timing Diagram.<br>

-## Project Iteration 4 : Adding Error detection and correction
+## Project Iteration 5 : Capacity limits and User Interface
-The purpose of Iteration 4 was to implement fault detection and handling faults.
-As well as, to implement timing events to measure for potential faults that could occur during the execution of the program.
+The purpose of Iteration 5 was to implement a display console to show all the elevators in real-time as well as display any faults that occur.
+In addition, to implement a capacity limit to ensure an elevators carries no more than the maximum capacity.

 ## Files:
 ### [FloorSubsystem.java](src/FloorSubsystem.java)